The park has been named Kalgulup Regional Park to reflect the area’s significance to Noongar people.

 Mangrove Cove is located along the Leschenault Inlet in Bunbury and is home to the most southern occurrence of white mangroves in the state that used to grow some 20,000 years ago.
 It is a tourist attraction and regularly frequented by residents.
 There is a playground, viewing tower and day-use facilities.

-The existing boardwalk of 190 metres length has provided visitor access for over 20 years through the white mangroves located in the Leschenault Inlet, opposite the Dolphin Discovery Centre.
-It has now reached the end of its life and requires replacement.
-The jarrah timber piles, and decking have deteriorated beyond repair and will be removed.
-It will be replaced with a boardwalk on the existing footprint to avoid impact on mangroves and surrounding tidal grasses.
-The new boardwalk will provide improved access for a wider range of visitors including those in wheelchairs and prams and bring a new experience.
+The 190-metre-long old boardwalk had provided visitor access for over 20 years through the white mangroves located in the Leschenault Inlet, opposite the Dolphin Discovery Centre.
+It had reached the end of its life and required replacement as the jarrah timber piles and decking had deteriorated beyond repair.
+They are being replaced with a new boardwalk on the existing footprint to avoid impact on mangroves and surrounding tidal grasses.
+This new boardwalk will provide improved access for a wider range of visitors, including those in wheelchairs and prams, and bring a new enhanced experience of the mangroves.

-The current path along the inlet also needs an upgrade.
-The existing bitumen surface has limited capacity for increased use.
-It has become rough and will be removed.
-It will be replaced with a similar but slightly wider path on predominantly the same footprint as the previously.
-The new path will provide improved and safer access for increased demand.
+The upgraded path along the inlet has been completed and it reopened to the public on 5 August 2024.
+The path’s previous bitumen surface had limited capacity for increased use and had become rough.
+It has been replaced with a similar but slightly wider path on predominantly the same footprint as the previous path.
+The new, dual use path provides improved and safer access to meet increased demand.

-These works will improve park accessibility, create safer access and maintain and enhance the biodiversity, recreational, social and cultural values for Bunbury residents and visitors.
+These upgrade works at Mangrove Cove are improving park accessibility, creating safer access and maintaining and enhancing the biodiversity, recreational, social and cultural values for Bunbury residents and visitors.

 How long will construction take?